ramiz-moktader/geospatial-programming-course/docs/groupReducerClass13.md

  ### **Assignmemnt 13**

-- **[Download this sample dataset from here](https://data.humdata.org/dataset/cod-ps-bgd/resource/f23d4da2-e473-4960-9d94-37df92c8d044)**.
+- **[Download this dummy data set from here](https://data.humdata.org/dataset/cod-ps-bgd/resource/f23d4da2-e473-4960-9d94-37df92c8d044)**.
 Reduce any three column, and group division.
 Upload the code, code link, and screenshot in your github repo.
 Submit the repo link.- 3

 - **[Use this landcover data set](https://developers.google.com/earth-engine/datasets/catalog/MODIS_061_MCD12Q1)** and calculate the sum of each class of the band `LC_Type1` for your upazila for the year 2021.
 Upload the code, code link, and screenshot in your github repo.
 Submit the repo link. -3